 “The Lions are so much more – it is the difficulty of bringing four countries, who have not played together, to play in a Test match within a month.

 “To be able to do that and win with everything stacked against you is amazing.
 There is brilliant camaraderie for guys to get to know each other and they are friends you make for life.”

-In addition to making friends for life, Wood also cites playing alongside his heroes as one of the main memories of 1997.
+In addition to making friends for life, Wood also relished playing alongside his heroes as one of the main memories of the 1997 Tour.

-Three-time British & Irish Lions Ieuan Evans – who famously scored the decisive series-winning try in the third Test against Australia in 1989 and then dotted down for four tries during the 1993 Tour to New Zealand – was one such example.
+Three-time Lions tourist Ieuan Evans – who famously scored the decisive series-winning try in the third Test against Australia in 1989 and then dotted down for four tries during the 1993 Tour to New Zealand – was one such example.

 “Ieuan was approaching the end of his career – I used to call him Dad on the Tour – and his career was magnificent.

 Feature: Paul Wallace on Telfer’s speech and the magic of 1997

 “He was a phenomenal player and there is great joy to play with some of your heroes.”

 The 1997 Tour would be won in the most dramatic fashion, as the Lions upset all the odds to win in the final minutes after trailing for the vast majority of the second Test in Durban.

 And Wood admitted that even today he sometimes has to scratch his head at just how the Lions managed to pull off the seemingly impossible.